JoonasMykkanen/philosophers/Readme.md

-# Philosophers - Threading and Mutexes
+# Philosophers🍝🧙🏼‍♂️ - Multithreading and Mutexes

 ## Description

 In this project, we learn about the fundamentals of threading a process.
-The aim is to understand how to create threads and learn about mutexes.
-The project represents a scenario where philosophers sit at a round table with a large bowl of spaghetti, and they alternatively eat, think, or sleep.
+The aim is to understand how to create threads and how to prevent data races with mutexes.
+The project represents a scenario where philosophers sit at a round table with a large bowl of spaghetti, they alternatively eat, think, or sleep.
 To eat, a philosopher needs to have forks in both hands.
+There are only as many forks as there are philosophers, this means that not all of them can eat at the same time.
 The simulation stops when a philosopher dies of starvation.
-All of these are implemented in C language and the program is fully compliant with the Norm.

 ## How to Run